 At a Glance

-- Tasks: Serve your community as a visible and accessible uniformed presence.
+- Tasks: Serve as a visible and accessible uniformed presence in the community.

 - Company: Join a dedicated team focused on improving public quality of life.

-- Benefits: Gain valuable experience, training, and the chance to make a real difference.
+- Benefits: Gain valuable experience, training, and community connections while volunteering.

-- Qualifications: No prior experience needed; just a passion for helping others.
+- Qualifications: No prior experience needed; just a passion for community service.

-- Other info: This is a voluntary position with flexible commitment options.
+- Other info: This is a voluntary role with flexible commitment options.

 Are you passionate about working in the heart of our community?
 Would you be proud to offer a visible and accessible uniformed presence in the community, focusing on improving quality of life for the public?
 Then the role of a Special Constable may be the opportunity you have been looking for.